Timotty/browser-integrity-lab/README.md

-# browser-integrity-lab
-Open-source browser extension for diagnosing browser integrity, fingerprinting vectors, and anti-automation signals used in modern web security systems.
+An open-source diagnostic platform for analyzing browser integrity, fingerprinting vectors, and anti-automation signals used in modern web security systems.